-The repatriation of seven Yemenis from Riyadh to Sana’a. cc: John Strick van Linschoten @ICRC
+The repatriation of seven Yemenis from Riyadh to Sana’a.
+CC BY-NC-ND / ICRC / John Strick van Linschoten

 Kuwait (ICRC) - Acting as a neutral humanitarian intermediary, the International Committee of the Red Cross (ICRC) today facilitated the safe return of seven sick and injured Yemeni nationals from Saudi Arabia to Yemen.
 This follows the repatriation yesterday of a Saudi national from Sana'a to Riyadh.